hbayerlein/uav_data_harvesting/README.md

 ## Introduction

 This repository contains an implementation of the double deep Q-learning (DDQN) approach to control multiple UAVs on a data harvesting from IoT sensors mission, including dual global-local map processing.
-The corresponding paper "Multi-UAV Path Planning for Wireless Data Harvesting with Deep Reinforcement Learning" INSERT LINK is available on arXiv.
+The corresponding paper ["Multi-UAV Path Planning for Wireless Data Harvesting with Deep Reinforcement Learning"](https://arxiv.org/abs/2010.12461) is available on arXiv.

 An earlier single-UAV conference version ["UAV Path Planning for Wireless Data Harvesting: A Deep Reinforcement Learning Approach"](https://arxiv.org/abs/2007.00544) is also available on arXiv and is to be presented at IEEE Globecom 2020.